shridharssg/NodeJs/Token.md

 1. *Implement Authentication*

 Implement authentication using a library like Passport.js or a custom solution.
 Once authenticated, attach the user object to the request using a middleware or a guard.

+---

+### Token storage in frontend

+On the frontend side, tokens are typically stored in one of the following places:

+1. *Local Storage*: A web storage mechanism that allows you to store data locally within the user's browser.
+Tokens can be stored in local storage using JavaScript.
+2. *Session Storage*: Similar to local storage, but data is only stored for the duration of the session.
+3. *Cookies*: Tokens can be stored in cookies, but this is less secure than local or session storage.
+4. *Memory*: Some applications store tokens in memory, such as in a JavaScript variable, but this is less secure and not recommended.
+5. *Secure Storage*: Some browsers provide a secure storage mechanism, like the Web Cryptography API, to store sensitive data like tokens.

+When storing tokens on the frontend, consider the following:

+- Use secure storage mechanisms like local storage or session storage.
+- Use HTTPS to encrypt data in transit.
+- Implement token expiration and renewal mechanisms.
+- Handle token storage and retrieval securely in your application.
+- Avoid storing sensitive data like tokens in cookies or memory.

+Remember to always follow best practices for token storage and handling to ensure the security of your application.